sodul/terraform-provider-clumio/docs/resources/user.md

 - `email` (String) The email address of the user to be added to Clumio.
 - `full_name` (String) The full name of the user to be added to Clumio.
 For example, enter the user's first name and last name.
 The name appears in the User Management screen and in the body of the email invitation.

+### Optional

+- `access_control_configuration` (Attributes Set) The Clumio-assigned IDs of the organizational units, along with the Clumio-assigned ID of the role, to be assigned to the user. (see [below for nested schema](#nestedatt--access_control_configuration))
+- `assigned_role` (String, Deprecated) The Clumio-assigned ID of the role to assign to the user.
-- `organizational_unit_ids` (Set of String) The Clumio-assigned IDs of the organizational units to be assigned to the user.
+- `organizational_unit_ids` (Set of String, Deprecated) The Clumio-assigned IDs of the organizational units to be assigned to the user.
 The Global Organizational Unit ID is "00000000-0000-0000-0000-000000000000"

-### Optional

-- `assigned_role` (String) The Clumio-assigned ID of the role to assign to the user.

 ### Read-Only